-The Bureau of Project Development's Title VI Liaison will:
+The Bureau's Title VI Liaison will:

-- Monitor all Project Development activities to ensure nondiscrimination within program areas. - Provide the Title VI Coordinator with an annual report on Title VI accomplishments and methods used for the previous year and goals for the next year.
-Report is due to the Civil Rights Office by September 15th of each year. - Perform reviews of Title VI subrecipients to ensure Title VI adherence. - Ensure Title VI language is included in every Bureau of Project Development program area subrecipient contract and subcontract. - Along with the Bureau of Planning, serve as a resource person for the program area, helping to ensure participation of a cross-section of people representative of the population(s) affected by Department projects, including identifying and proactively reaching out to various and diverse social, economic, and ethnic interest groups, and ensure the groups are represented in the project development process.
+- Monitor all Project Development activities to ensure nondiscrimination within program areas. - Perform reviews of Title VI subrecipients to ensure Title VI adherence. - Ensure Title VI language is included in every Bureau of Project Development program area subrecipient contract and subcontract. - Serve as a resource person for the Bureau of Project Development.
+Help to develop and document procedures that ensure participation of a cross-section of people representative of the population(s) affected by Department projects, including identifying and proactively reaching out to various and diverse social, economic, and ethnic interest groups, and ensure the groups are represented in the planning process.